Former President and CEO of America's Health Insurance Plans (AHIP)

 Brandon Seigel brings more than fifteen years of executive leadership experience, supporting healthcare organizations of all sizes.
 Seigel currently manages multiple private practices and consults with entrepreneurs and private practices throughout the world.
 He is recognized as a leader in today’s private practice environment and is a frequent keynote speaker and trainer for organizations, associations, and universities.

 Commonwealth of Massachusetts

 Brendan Carroll has more than 12 years of experience with the Commonwealth of Massachusetts, serving in various IT roles for both the Health & Human Services and MassIT organizations.
 Currently, Brendan serves as the Senior Business Systems Analyst for the Executive Office of Health and Human Services in Boston, MA.
 Early in his career with the Commonwealth, Brendan played a crucial role in the statewide implementations of both the SAMS and Harmony for APS products.
-While he continues to work with the SAMS suite of products, Brendan now focuses most of his time working with the Adult Protective Services Program and Agency Management to continuously improve the Harmony for APS application to meet the changing programmatic requirements.
+While he still continues to work with the SAMS suite of products, Brendan now focuses most of this time working with the Adult Protective Services Program and Agency Management to continuously improve the Harmony for APS application to meet the changing programmatic requirements.
 In his spare time, he enjoys family time with his wife and two sons.